Based in London, UK. Specialises in campaign and coalition management; strategy development and facilitation

 Martin provides interim management support and worked as Director of Campaigns and of Policy for Amnesty’s International Secretariat and Senior Director for Regional Development and for External Relations for ARTICLE 19, providing leadership in times of organisational change.

-Martin has helped develop advocacy strategies for Amnesty, Hivos, Oxfam and others.
-He has facilitated planning and chaired stakeholder meetings with groups of torture survivors, grassroots activists, conservation scientists and senior politicians, as well as NGOs.
-He conducts and supports evaluations and was a team member for a major multi-year final evaluation of the Diana Princess of Wales Fund.
-He is guest speaker in NGO Campaigning for the University of London and is on the advisory panel for a post-graduate course in communications and social change at the University of Westminster.
+Martin has helped develop advocacy strategies for Amnesty, Hivos, Oxfam and many others.
+He has facilitated planning and chaired stakeholder meetings with groups of torture survivors, grassroots activists, conservation scientists and senior politicians, as well as NGOs; and is a guest lecturer in NGO Campaigning for post-graduate students of the University of London.